- D+1 415 773 4166

 In addition to her IP work, Amy devotes significant time to her pro bono work.
 For more than a decade, she has assisted domestic violence victims, as well as led Orrick’s Bay Area summer program that enables law clerks to be certified to argue in Family Court to obtain Temporary Restraining Orders for domestic violence clients.

-Her practice focuses on three areas at the cross-section of
+Barrie focuses on three areas at the cross-section of the fintech space:

-the fintech space: consumer-facing financial and banking regulatory counseling
+consumer-facing financial and banking, regulatory counseling and investigations,

 advising corporate and private equity clients in M&A contexts and other